alexfernandez/loadtest/README.md

 before answering each request, to simulate a busy server.
 You can also simulate errors on a given percent of requests.

+The following optional parameters are available.

+#### `--delay ms`

+Wait the specified number of milliseconds before answering each request.

+#### `--error 5xx`

+Return the given error for every request.

+#### `--percent yy`

+Return an error (default 500) only for the specified % of requests.

+#### `--cores number`

+Number of cores to use.
+If not 1, will start in multi-process mode.

+Note: since version v6.3.0 the test server uses half the available cores by default;
+use `--cores 1` to use in single-process mode.

 ### Complete Example

 Let us now see how to measure the performance of the test server.